 - Aid in development: As mentioned above, a prototype works as a blueprint of the plan.
 Therefore, it acts the first version of the product.
 You can easily identify your next step by looking at the prototype.

-Note that an investor can be anyone, she can be your family member or your friend or a head of a big conglomerate.
+Note that an investor can be anyone, she can be your family member or your friend or the head of a big conglomerate.

 It is crucial to understand that you can’t have everything in place like products in a supermarket.
 You’ll have to work hard.
 If you read successful startup stories, you’ll find that many startups spent years working in a temporary office (most popularly in a garage).